MD5Visual/MD5-VRCLens-Video-Overhaul/README.md

 1. Purchase a copy of [Hirabiki's VRCLens](https://hirabiki.gumroad.com/l/rpnel)
 2. Download VRCL-DC Controller Update.unitypackage from the Releases
 3. Select an avatar that you wish to add VRCLens to
-4. import VRCLens .unitypackage into your Unity project
+4. Import VRCLens .unitypackage into your Unity project
 5. Add VRCLens prefab to your scene
 6. Select the prefab
 7. Set `Target Avatar` to be the avatar that you want to add the VRCLens to